mendix/docs/content/data-hub/data-hub-catalog/register.md

 	{{% alert type="info" %}}If you change the **Technical Owner** you will not be able to curate the data source in the Catalog unless you are also a curator or Data Hub Admin. {{% /alert %}}

-* **Business Owner** – the owner of the datas that is made available through the service.
+* **Business Owner** – the owner of the datasets that are made available through the service.
 Select from the dropdown list.
+The dropdown list will also

 	{{% alert type="info" %}}You also can specify the business owner and technical owners when you [curate the data source](/data-hub/data-hub-catalog/curate#customowner) in the Catalog. {{% /alert %}}